nmaguiar/openaf-docs/docs/reference/scope.md

 __setOfflineHelp(aBoolean)__

 ````
-Forces help (odoc) to be retrieved locally (if aBoolean is true) or reestablishes the normal behaviour of retriving from online first (if aBoolean is false)
+Forces help (odoc) to be retrieved locally (if aBoolean is true) or reestablishes the normal behaviour of retrieving from online first (if aBoolean is false)
 ````
 ### sh